 Work place accidents translate into days missed for work, reduced productivity, and lost profits.
-If an employee is seriously injured, they may turn to workman’s compensation which ends up costing the business money in increased premiums.
-Also, morale amongst employees can suffer because they are concerned about their safety and ability to work in an environment where other employees have suffered an injury.
+If an employee is seriously injured, they may turn to worker’s compensation which ends up costing the business money in increased premiums.
+Also, morale among employees can suffer because they are concerned about their safety and ability to work in an environment where other employees have suffered an injury.

 A Safety and Health Management Plan begins with a proper assessment.
 A Safety Consultant should be hired to visit your workplace and take a visual and physical assessment from the point of view of the employee environment.
 From that assessment, the Safety Consultant can easily identify which areas require a more in-depth risk assessment.